This article highlights the Cerro Azul Meambar (also known as PANACAM), one of Honduras’ most beautiful national parks.

 - You can do a day trip to the park from any of the lodges close to Lake Yojoa shores.

-- Trails like Los Vencejos and Venado are short and offer a good insight of the park’s ecosystem.
+- Trails like Los Vencejos and Venado are short and offer a good insight into the park’s ecosystem.

-- When hiking by yourself, pay good attention to your surroundings.
-When we were returning to the visitor’s center, we almost got lost because we arrived at a 4 way intersection (no signs).
+- When hiking by yourself, pay attention to your surroundings.
+When we were returning to the visitor’s center, we almost got lost because we arrived at a 4-way intersection (no signs).
 We picked the correct trail after thinking hard for about 5 minutes.
 Try to avoid awkward moments by paying attention.